mikeoconnor0308/boot-camps/pyGlet-GameMechanics.md

 *  Split out the makeCircle() function so that it lives in a new file called 'simpleShapes.py', and figure out how to construct a module so that can run pyGlet-draw.py by simply including a line which reads "import simpleShapes"

-* Change simpleShapes.py so that rather than calling the makeCircle() function, you have circle class, which should include data (radius, center positions, and vertex lists), as well as functions (to update position).
-Now you should be able to modify pyGlet-draw.py to instantiate various circle objects, which can then be updated using a command like ".updatePosition"
+* Change simpleShapes.py so that rather than calling the makeCircle() function, you have a circle class, which should include data (radius, center positions, and vertex lists), as well as functions (to update position).
+Now you should be able to modify pyGlet-draw.py to instantiate various circle objects (e.g. circle1 = circle(...)).
+The position of a circle (e.g., circle1) can then be updated using a command like "circle1.updatePosition()"